 After these events, I moved back to my hometown of Cazenovia, NY.
 It wasn't until I was having a drink with a friend one night when he said to me, "Why don't you make your own beer, ya know, kinda like moonshine?"
 I started researching and learning about beer.
 I didn't know there was so much to the world of beer.
 Water, Hops, Barley, and Yeast can be used in an endless amount of combinations.

 Where do I stand now?
-I culture my own yeast, a local farmer is growing 3 acres of 2-row barley on my land, I make my own recipes, and I grow my own hops.
+I culture my own yeast, this summer a local farmer is grew 3 acres of 2-row barley on my land, I make my own recipes, and I grow my own hops.
 My goal is to grow 100% of all my materials within the next 8-10 years.
 One thing I'm passionate about is buying local and being local.
 I try and get all my stuff from local people.
 I just bought hops from a local farmer (The Bineyard).
 I also love doing things on my own so growing my own was the next step.
 This way I can use the land in a productive manner.
 It is good for us and it is good for the environment.
 The other thing I'm big about is doing things organically.
 It frustrates me about all the chemicals and harmful ingredients added to food.
 Cows, chickens, corn... you name it they are full of bad chemicals.
 But you can learn more about this from my good friend Mike over at FitSyracuse.
 I also raise my own chickens for fresh, free range, and artificial growth hormone free eggs.

 Alcohol is a wonderful thing; don’t ruin it for everyone else.
 Please don’t drink and drive.